Uniform number (Major League Baseball): Retired numbers

 Ten players and two managers have had their numbers retired with two teams.
 Ralph Kiner had his number retired for his contributions as a player for the Pittsburgh Pirates and as a broadcaster for the New York Mets.
 Frank Robinson's #20 is retired by three teams: the Orioles and Reds for his contributions as a player and the Guardians for his contributions as a player and manager.
 Nolan Ryan had two different numbers (#30 and #34) retired among three teams: the Angels, Rangers, and Astros.
 The other individuals to have multiple numbers retired are Sparky Anderson (#10 with the Reds and #11 with the Tigers), Wade Boggs (#12 with the Rays and #26 with the Red Sox), Carlton Fisk (#27 with the Red Sox and #72 with the White Sox), Roy Halladay (#32 with the Blue Jays and #34 with the Phillies), and Reggie Jackson (#9 with the Athletics and #44 with the Yankees).

 The Yankees have retired more numbers than any other team (22 numbers honoring 23 of their former players, plus #42 for Jackie Robinson, who did not play for the team), including all non-zero single digit numbers.
-The Miami Marlins are the only team with no retired numbers as of January 2023, however, the team has retired and unretired the #5.
-It was initially retired in 1993 in honor of Carl Barger, who had passed away in December 1992.
+The Miami Marlins are the only team with no retired numbers as of September 2024, however, the team has retired and unretired the #5.
+It was initially retired in 1993 in honor of Carl Barger, who had died in December 1992.
 Barger was the president of the then-expansion franchise and thus never wore a number for the team.
 The number, initially chosen because it had been worn by Joe DiMaggio, Barger's favorite player, was returned to circulation in 2012 when the Marlins moved into their current stadium.
 Instead of a retired number, a plaque honoring Barger was placed at the new stadium.
 The #5 was also unretired by the Cincinnati Reds, who initially retired it to honor Willard Hershberger, an active player who committed suicide in 1940, but placed it back into circulation at the end of the season.
 The number was later permanently retired by the team to honor the contributions of Johnny Bench.

+In 2021, after Roberto Alomar was banned from baseball following an independent investigation into allegations of sexual misconduct, the Toronto Blue Jays announced that he would be removed from their Level of Excellence and that his retired number banner would be taken down.
+Alomar's #12 was unretired upon being assigned to Jordan Hicks during the 2023 season.

 The only other cases of retired numbers being returned to circulation by an MLB franchise occurred when the Montreal Expos moved to Washington, D.C. and became the Washington Nationals.
 At the time, the Expos had retired three numbers to honor four former players.
 All were returned to circulation by the Nationals.
-In 2021, after Roberto Alomar was banned from baseball following an independent investigation into allegations of sexual misconduct, the Toronto Blue Jays announced that he would be removed from their Level of Excellence and that his retired number banner would be taken down.
-However, as of January 2023, the #12 has not been reissued by the team.